 - It is also 30% to 300% faster because of the advanced file-moving algorithm.

-Download NIUBI Partition Editor and follow the steps to extend volume partition on Windows Server 2019:
+Download NIUBI Partition Editor and follow the steps to extend volume in Windows Server 2019/2022 and other versions:

-Windows Server 2019 Disk Management can only help you extend NTFS partition by deleting the right contiguous one.
-If you want to extend FAT32 partition, or extend a partition by shrinking another one, or extend a partition with nonadjacent Unallocated space, you have to run third party software.
+Windows Server 2019 Disk Management can only help you extend NTFS partition by deleting the right contiguous volume.
+If you want to extend FAT32 partition, or extend a partition by shrinking another one, or extend a partition with nonadjacent Unallocated space, you must run third party software.
 Because of the advanced technologies, NIUBI Partition Editor is much safer and faster.
-Besides shrinking and extending partition, it helps do many other disk partition operations.
+Besides shrinking and extending partition in Server 2019/2022 and previous Server 2016/2012/2008/2003, it helps you do many other disk partition operations.